 - Severe weight loss

-Your vet would ask about your pet dog’s diet, medications or any existing history of heartworms.
+Your vet would ask about your pet dog’s diet, medications, or any history of heartworms.
 Based on your answers and the symptoms that you mention, they will do the following tests:

 - Blood and urine test.